Chonne/voodoo-fullstack-hometask/README.md

 ## Usage

 Once the API keys are set, you can directly execute `npm start`, which will run the build process and start the express web server on the port defined in the `config/default.json` file (default is 8000).

+### Cloud9

+To run the app in a Cloud9 workspace, once it's installed and the configuration is setup, launch the app manually, ie with `npm start`.
+For now it doesn't work with the usual method of running directly `bin/www`.